 As we write our problems down, things become clear.
 We begin to see that there might be holes in our stories.
 That what we've been telling ourselves doesn't always really ring true.
 For example, you might find when we read what we've written down, and review what we've been saying to ourselves, some aspects of the story point to our own behavior rather than the behavior of others.

 And even if we still believe we have a legitimate case, and can get others to believe it, and how awful it is - to prove what big victims we've become....does that help?
 Try keeping a log.
-You might find that what you thought was a valid grievance at first, might not be so good after a good nights sleep, or a few weeks of calm reflection upon our circumstance.
-Usually its not an intention to be harmful, or deceptive that harms us, its just a failure to see how efforts to get what we want in life affects others.
+We find that what we think is a valid grievance while laying awake at night and rehearsing might not seem so right after a good nights sleep, or a few weeks of calm reflection upon our circumstances.

 So how do we resolve these conflicts?